BENZOOgataga/feedcentral/docs/DEVELOPER_GUIDE.md

 ### Visual Identity

-FeedCentral should feel like a **tool of truth** — stable, clear, and trustworthy.
+FeedCentral should feel like a **tool of truth**, stable, clear, and trustworthy.
 The design language is:

 - **Minimal:** No unnecessary elements
 - **Elegant:** Subtle animations, generous spacing